sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 - Sensible includes fields output in [sections](doc:sections) when calculating the score.
 - The overall score for a portfolio document is the average score of all subdocument outputs.

 ## Most-used

 TODO

-explain how in screenshot 1, the `1040_2018` tax form config accounts for 54.7% of all extractions in the last 30 days in the tax_form doc type,
+explain how in screenshot 1, the `1040_2018` tax form config accounts for 54.7% of all extractions in the last 30 days in the `tax_form` document type,

 but in screenshot 2, it accounts for 33% of all extractions across tax forms and bank statements.